-Further Reflection: Living into the Great Commandment invites us to embrace the most vulnerable people in our communities as beloved neighbors.
+Further Reflection: Living into the Great Commandment invites us to proclaim and live as good news our communities.
 How could you use your insights, assets, and relationships for the sake of justice-making and healing?
 What are your sources for courage?
+With whom could you move into action?